argoproj-archive/docs/content/yaml/argo_tutorial_3_deploy_stateless_mlb_app.md

 1. In your own repo, create a directory called `.argo`.
 1. Copy the 2 YAML templates you ran in the sample stateless MLB app (`argo_checkout.yaml` and `mlb.yaml`) from the Appstore  [https://github.com/argoproj/appstore/tree/master/.argo](https://github.com/argoproj/appstore/tree/master/.argo) to your `.argo` folder
 2. Customize the `mlb.yaml` file with your deployment and container specifications.
+3. Integrate your repo with Argo.
+In Argo Web UI, select **Administration->Integrations->SCM**.
+Once integrated, the Argo Web UI will display your source code commits in the **Timeline** menu item.

 ## Running Your Deployment Workflow

-When you integrate your repo with Argo, the Argo Web UI displays your source code commits in the **Timeline** menu item.

-You have two options for running your customized CI workflow:
+You have two options for running your customized deployment workflow:

  * **Manually**
 	1. Go to **Timeline** menu, select a commit and click **Create a New Job**.